jeonghihi/CAB-data-science/python/module1/week2-stats.md

   - E) Both A and D
   - F) Both B and C

-> A3: A
+> A3: E
 > - A positively skewed distribution is a result of unequal distribution of values in given data.
-In this distribution, the mean is usually greater than the median because a few values(datapoints) tend to shift the mean to the right and these datapoints would be considered as outliers.
+In this distribution, the mean is usually greater than the median because a few values(datapoints) tend to shift the mean to the right and these datapoints would be considered as outliers. (=> Mean > Median =30 > Mode)
 > - concept 'skewness': https://askinglot.com/what-does-positively-skewed-mean-in-statistics
 > https://web.ma.utexas.edu/users/mks/statmistakes/skeweddistributions.html
 >

-1. Which value can be the possible value for the median of the below distribution?
+4. Which value can be the possible value for the median of the below distribution?
     - A) 40
     - B) 26
     - C) 16
     - D) 50
 > A4: B

 5. What is the shape of the distribution ?
 > A5: positively skewed distribution

 6. What would you consider to be the most appropriate measure of the center for this data?
 > A6: median

 7. If Y axis represents the number of individuals and X axis – salary of the individual in thousands.
 How many individuals have salary less than 10 thousands ?
 > A7: (maybe) 35 (the height of bars is not clear)

 8. We have a set of positive numbers.
 If a single value of the set is altered what must change ?
     - A) Mean